 This heat is generated by the movement of tiny particles within an object.

-The faster these particles move, the more heat is generated.
+So, the faster these particles move, the more heat is generated.

 Geothermal energy, heat from the interior of the planet Earth, has been utilized by mankind since its existence.